Kernix13/beginner-git-commands/ADVANCED_GIT.md

 ### PR and merge conflict on GitHub

-> I'm unsure why this section is here
+> I'm unsure why this section is here and unsure about the code block

 - when you go into the pull request it will not have a Merge conflict btn – instead click the _Resolve Conflicts_ btn
-- you get an option to do it in the browser which he has never done, but it is probably easier to resolve them on your own machine
+- you get an option to do it in the browser but it is probably easier to resolve them on your own machine
 - on the same page is a link titled "_command line instructions_":

 ```sh